v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 {: .no_toc }

 {% highlight console %}
-Monday is triggered
-Monday count:1
+PULLING Monday count:1

-Monday is triggered
-Monday count:2
+PULLING Monday count:2
 {% endhighlight %}

-## Streaming node lookup by id
+## DataFlow node lookup by id
+DataFlow nodes are available for lookup from an event processor instance using their name.
+In this case the lookup returns a reference to the wrapped value and not the wrapping node.
+The application can then use the reference to pull data from the node without requiring an event process cycle to push data to an output.

+When building the graph with DSL a call to `id` makes that element addressable for lookup.

 ### Code sample
 {: .no_toc }